czujto/czujto.github.io/_posts/2021-06-04-UniversalPrint.md

 <!--more-->

-Universal print is a pretty neat and easy to setup print solution.
+Universal print is a pretty neat and easy to set up print solution.
 It allows users to print from anywhere in the world and also eliminates the need for a local print server!
 Older printers can also be reused with a help of connector software:)